P7CoreOrg/GraphQL.Play.2.2/README.md

-# GraphQL.Play.2.2
+# GraphQL.NET based starter kit
+### With some killer reusable stock APIS

+# What does this app do and why do I want it?

+This project is a **GraphQL.NET based starter kit** that uses a plugin model when bringing in new APIs.
+The goal was to make it as simple as possible when adding apis by fully adpoting how apis are writing with the [GraphQL.Net Project](https://github.com/graphql-dotnet/graphql-dotnet).

 ![alt text](./docs/GraphQLPlay.png)

 # [Requirments](./docs/app-requirements.md)

 ## APIS

-This project is a GraphQL based starter kit that uses a plugin model when bringing in new APIs.
-The goal was to make it as simple as possible when adding apis by fully adpoting how apis are writing with the [GraphQL.Net Project](https://github.com/graphql-dotnet/graphql-dotnet).

 GraphQL.Play uses the [GraphQL.Net Project](https://github.com/graphql-dotnet/graphql-dotnet) and there is an [example](./docs/orders-conversion.md) of converting an [graphql-dotnet/example-orders](https://github.com/graphql-dotnet/example-orders) into a plugin.

 If you want to learn how to write GraphQL apis, then go to [GraphQL.Net Project](https://github.com/graphql-dotnet/graphql-dotnet).

 The kit includes a stock Token Exchange api, which follows the same plugin model that all subsequent apis will follow.
 The Token Exchange is a must have api if any serious thought is given to sercuring your services.

 ## OAuth2
 [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) is used as the OAuth2 engine.
 So out of the box you get stuff like **client_credentials** flows.
 I use the **client_credentials** flow when I want to allow B2B access to apis.
 Being also a compliant OAuth2 service, thanks to **IdentityServer4**, you get all the discovery and token endpoints you would expect.

-There are also extension grants available that are basically al-acarte apis to the OAuth2 token endpoint to mint arbitrary tokens.
+There are also extension grants available that are basically a la carte apis to the OAuth2 token endpoint to mint arbitrary tokens.
 ### Extension Grants
 [arbitrary_no_subject](./docs/arbitrary_no_subject.md)
 [arbitrary_identity](./docs/arbitrary_identity.md)
 [arbitrary_resource_owner](./docs/arbitrary_resource_owner.md)

 ## Authorization
-The project adopted the OAuth2 bearer token model for authorization.
+The project adopts OAuth2 bearer token authorization.
 The access_tokens that are needed are minted by the application using [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) as the minter.
 For our purposes **IdentityServer4** is a way better JWT library than the one that Microsoft supplies.
 The **IdentityServer4** one accounts for an operational store that you need if you want to mint refresh_tokens and reference access_tokens, and stores that house your clients configurations.
 Redis and CosmosDB are options, as is using KeyVault to manage certificates.

 Once you author an api, you configure in the security that is required to access it.
 Typically this is stating that your graph queries require auth and must have the following claims.
 The kit will honor that before you are ever called.
 An appsettings example can be seen [here](./src/IdentityServer4-Extension-Grants-App/appsettings.graphql.json).

 ## TokenExchange